 The list below is guide to bursaries, scholarships and funding to students from some Middle Eastern countries.
 This is not a comprehensive list but a start to helping you research possible funding opportunities.
 Please also refer to our fees and funding pages for undergraduate and postgraduate students.

-King Abdullah Scholarship Programme - (Also known as My Job, My Scholarship.)
+Custodian of the Two Holy Mosques’ Overseas Scholarship Program - (Also known as My Job, My Scholarship.)
 Each year, King's welcomes scholars from this programme to study at all levels.

 HESPAL - Higher Education Scholarship Palestine